 Donations are now fully tax-deductible.

 The fastest, easiest, and probably safest way to donate is to follow the link to PayPal by clicking on the button below:

-Remember our e-mail firstname.lastname@example.org (center for literate values president)--in case of complications: occasionally, donors report that they are prompted to type in in when using PayPal.
+Remember our e-mail address–firstname.lastname@example.org (center for literate values president)–in case of complications: occasionally, donors are prompted to type in this address when using PayPal.